eferri65/Getting-and-Cleaning-Data/README.md

 #####4.
 The output of the R script

-# Instructions on how to run the script named run-analysis.R
+# Instructions on how to run the script named run_analysis.R